MertYazi/MoviesApp/README.md

 # MoviesApp

-It's a demo project to display currently playing movies and track down the upcoming movies.
+It's a demo project to display currently playing movies and track down the upcoming movies.<br />
 Project is written in Kotlin.💯

 <br />